-Maybe you or a loved one has been on a pair of hearing aids for quite some time now.
-Since acquiring the devices, your life has improved immensely, thanks to the enhanced hearing capabilities.
-But you may be wondering how long the conveniences will last.
+Maybe you or a loved one has had a pair of hearing aids for quite some time now.
+Since acquiring the devices, your life has improved immensely, thanks to better communication with loved ones and professional settings.
+But you may be wondering when it is time to get your next set.

 Does observing a regular maintenance routine and professional servicing guarantee their longevity?
 Or are there situations that may necessitate an upgrade?

-So I have decided to share my thoughts on this article’s issue to help you understand why and when you may need to upgrade your hearing aids.
+We’ve been asked this question many times, so we decided to share our thoughts in this article to help you understand why you may want to upgrade your hearing aids.

 Why Would I Need to Upgrade My Hearing Aids?